Skip to content

 Kintsugi

-Integrating the concept of Kintsugi with the theme of health in the Belgian Pavilion offers an enriching perspective on healing and recovery.
-In terms of health, Kintsugi can be seen as a powerful metaphor for the healing process, highlighting not only resilience, but also the beauty and value that can emerge from repair after illness or injury.
+The integration of the concept of Kintsugi with the theme of health in the Belgian Pavilion offers an enriching perspective on healing and recovery.
+In terms of health, Kintsugi can be seen as a powerful metaphor for the healing process, emphasising not only resilience but also the beauty and value that can emerge from recovery following illness or injury.

 Image